digideskio/guidebook/guidebook/vocabulary.md

 <h4> <span class="mw-headline"> OFL Acronym</span></h4>
 <p>SIL Open Font License and Open Font Library share the same acronym, OFL.<br>
-To avoid confusion, please refer to Open Font License as "the OFL" and Open Font Library as the "OFLB"</p>
+To avoid confusion, please refer to Open Font License as "OFL" and Open Font Library as the "OFLB"</p>

 <h4><span class="mw-headline"> Open Font Movement </span></h4>
 <p>"Open Font Movement" is a clearer term related to Open Font Library and usage by a wide community of users of Open Font License.